When the Cards Won’t Give You the Answer

 A Small Reflection

-Think about the last time you were unsure about something… but did it anyway.
+Think about a time when you felt uncertain about something… but did it anyway.

 Maybe you said yes to an opportunity.